 If malware has been detected, the progress circle turns red, and Infected files shows how many threats have been found.

 If a scan finishes without detections, a green "No threat found" message appears.
-You can close avast!
-Free Antivirus main window by clicking the X button on top right, or by using keyboard shortcut Alt+F4.
+You can close Avast Free Antivirus main window by clicking the X button on top right, or by using keyboard shortcut Alt+F4.

 avast!
 Scan Results window opens with default action for detected items set to "Fix automatically".
-This is fine for documents, but in case of infected executable files (.exe and .com extensions), select "Move to Chest".
+This means that Avast works out the best solution for each threat found.

 Click Apply.
-Please note that if you've configured the scan to perform actions automatically, everything has been completed already.
-Just verify that "Action successful" is displayed in Results column and click Close then.
+Please note that if you've configured the scan to perform actions automatically, the actions have been carried out already.
+Just verify that "Action successful" is displayed in Results column and click Close.

-There might be cases when a virus-infected file has already been deleted by avast!
-File Scanner: you will see an error message "The system cannot find the file specified (2)" for such items.
+There might be cases when a virus-infected file has already been deleted by Avast real-time protection engine: you will see an error message "The system cannot find the file specified (2)" for such items.
 This is not a problem, as the infected file has already been deleted or moved to Virus Chest.

-If avast!
-Free Antivirus 2014 has not been able to remove a virus from operating memory (Random Access Memory, aka RAM), or some of the detected threats require a full scan during boot-time, the following information message is displayed.
+If Avast Free Antivirus 2015 has not been able to remove a virus from operating memory (Random Access Memory, aka RAM), or some of the detected threats require a full scan during boot-time, the following information message is displayed.

 In such cases, it is strongly recommended to use RKill and Malwarebytes Anti-Malware before clicking Yes.
 Inexperienced users can make Windows unbootable or unstable with boot-time scanning if they choose to delete or move essential system files.
 The two aforementioned programs are safer bets and you might get rid of the infection even without running the lengthy boot scan.